minitorch/minitorch/README.md

 re-implementation of the [Torch](http://www.pytorch.org) API designed to be simple, easy-to-read, tested, and incremental.
 The final library can run Torch code.
-The project was developed for the course `Machine Learning Engineering` at Cornell Tech.
+The project was developed for the course 'Machine Learning Engineering' at Cornell Tech.

-To get started, first read `setup` and `contributing` to build your workspace.
+To get started, first read [setup](http://minitorch.github.io/setup) to build your workspace.
 Then follow through each of the modules to the right.
 Minimal computational resources are required.
 Module starting code is available on GitHub, and each proceeds